 Why use it?

-The greatest benefit to Revolut is when it comes to foreign currency.
+The greatest benefit of Revolut is when it comes to foreign currency.
 When spending abroad, the card uses the best exchange rates available (the interbank rate).
 That means, there aren’t sneaky charges every time you spend.
 You can also withdraw £200 fee-free from ATM’s every 30 days.

 You can hold multiple currencies (up to 16) on your card at any one time.
 Meaning, when you get home from holiday, you could transfer your money back into pounds and spend the rest here.
 Alternatively, you could switch Euros to Dollars, ready for your next holiday without having to shell out on two lots of fees.